verykenny/r-board/README.md

 ```

-- Logged in users can create their own whiteboards, add todo lists and sticky notes to their whiteboard, and invite people to also view and edit their whiteboard
+- Logged in users can create their own whiteboards, add todo lists and sticky notes to their whiteboard, and invite people to also view and edit their whiteboard.
 - Users can request access to another user's whiteboard.
 Users can approve requests for access to their boards or simply grant access to a board proactively:

 <p align="center">